piyushkp/ShippingRates/README.md

 output = []
 puts output = [fedex_rates, ups_rates]
 ```
-2. To get the Transit time for Fedex Ground Service use following function:
+2. To get the Transit time for Fedex Ground Service use following function
 ```ruby
 def getFedexTransitTime(fromZipCode, toZipCode, weight)
 ```
-3. To get the Transit time for UPS Ground  Service use following function:
+3. To get the Transit time for UPS Ground  Service use following function
 ```ruby
 def getUPSTransitTime(fromZipCode, toZipCode, weight)
 ```
-4. To get the state for given postcode for USA use following function:
+4. To get the state for given postcode for USA use following function
 ```ruby
 def state_from_zip(zip)
 ```